ebarahona/awesome-open-source-systems/README.md

 ## Enterprise Resource Planning (ERP)

+- [Axelor](https://axelor.com/erp/) - Axelor ERP Free Your Business with the True Open Source ERP Optimize Your Time, Reduce Costs, and Manage Your Entire Business in the Blink of an Eye.
 - [Dolibarr](https://github.com/Dolibarr/dolibarr) - Dolibarr ERP & CRM is a modern software package that helps manage your organization's activity (contacts, suppliers, invoices, orders, stocks, agenda…).
 - [ERPNext](https://github.com/frappe/erpnext) - Open Source Alternative to SAP.
 ERPNext is built on the [Frappe Framework](https://github.com/frappe/frappe), a full-stack web app framework built with Python & JavaScript.
 - [Odoo](https://github.com/odoo/odoo) - [Odoo](https://www.odoo.com/) is a suite of web based open source business apps, built with python.